warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/what-triggers-a-new-email.md

 ---
 layout: classic-docs
-title: What triggers a new email
+title: What triggers a new notification
 categories: [airbrake-faq]
-description: what triggers a new email
 ---

-Airbrake will send you an email notification for a new error or for new occurrence of an error previously marked as resolved.
+Airbrake will send you a new notification for a new error or for new occurrence of an error previously marked as resolved.
 When an error comes in, we review information about the error to determine whether the error is a new error entirely, or just another occurrence of an error we've previously seen.
 We currently review...